Last Updated on June 1, 2022 by Alexander Burgemeester

 They will see it as their due and something to boast about.

 However, in certain circumstances, a narcissist may denigrate the professionals who care for them:

-Treating a narcissist may well seem like being caught in a catch 22 scenario for an inexperienced medic and is best avoided if at all possible.
+Treating a narcissist may seem like being caught in a catch-22 scenario for an inexperienced medic and is best avoided if possible.

 This could have been prevented

 Narcissistic patients may well become an expert on their condition, researching and learning everything about the illness, the correct terminology, the latest research and media speculation.

 Examples such as environmental pollution, radio waves from transmitters, failed drugs or vaccination tragedies could all fit the bill here.

 They will seek attention for the injustice they have suffered, less concerned with putting matters right or preventing future injustice,

 but rather to bask in the sunshine of their avoidable suffering (This role could also be adopted by a narcissistic parent with a sick child because attention is attention, who cares where it comes from right?).